Integrated product design

 Real product development

 From the 3rd semester onwards, for example, you will design real products in collaboration with companies.
 These could be medical devices, guest bathrooms, multimedia products or coffee machines.
 We cooperate with a number of very different companies and research institutes.
 You will be closely supervised in these projects.
 You will receive weekly feedback and learn more than just design.
 This includes research, teamwork and time management.
 You will also work under time pressure – just as you will later in your career.
-We don’t believe in letting creative people just tinker freely during their studies – without any framework conditions.
+We don't believe in letting creative people just tinker freely during their studies – without any framework conditions.
+This only leads to many talented people being underchallenged and later having difficulties gaining a foothold in real professional life.
+Moreover, experience shows that only those who know the limits – economic or technical – can overcome them and set off for new shores: In the form of future-oriented products and services.

 Practice during studies